Home

 New Publication

-New publications discussing about the global impact of microbes and parasites on lung heath and EC survival!
+New publications discussing the global impact of microbes and parasites on lung health and EC survival!

 New Member

-Brenda Obana, UIC MD candidate, has just joined the team.
-Welcome to the VI team Brenda!
+Nathalia Ferreira, UIC/UFRJ postdoc, has just joined the team.
+Welcome to the VI team, Nathalia!